Siegrift/airnode-mocked-api-netlify/README.md

 To enable ES syntax I followed: https://answers.netlify.com/t/lambda-function-es-module-support/30673/15

 To deploy, just git commit and push.
+Netlify will automatically deploy the new version.
+You can check it out in: https://app.netlify.com/